treytiderman/go-rtsp-to-jsmpeg/README.md

 # RTSP to WebSocket

-> Must have FFmpeg installed if not using Docker

 Take in a RTSP stream available on the network and restream it as a WebSocket stream to be received by jsmpeg in the browser

 Server: RTSP stream (or other input) -> ffmpeg (encode mpeg1video) -> WebSocket stream